neezhaa/Tkinter-Project/README.md

 To run this project, you will need the following:

--- Python 3 or later
+- Python 3 or later
+- Tkinter library (usually comes pre-installed with Python)
---Tkinter library
+- Image library (PIL)

 # Installation

-To install the required dependencies, run the following command in your terminal:
+To install the required libraries, open a terminal or command prompt and run the following commands:

 ```
 pip install tkinter
+pip install pillow
 ```

 # Project Structure